 - You can follow DXY on most financial news websites, trading platforms, or apps like TradingView.
 It is an index that measures the dollar against six major currencies: euro, yen, pound, Canadian dollar, Swedish krona, and Swiss franc.

 - No, it is not foolproof.
-The correlation can break down during financial crises, when central banks buy large amounts of gold, or when inflation becomes the dominant market driver.
+The gold vs US dollar pattern can break down during financial crises, when central banks buy large amounts of gold, or when inflation becomes the dominant market driver.
 Always combine DXY analysis with other factors like geopolitical events and interest rate expectations.